rutuja2197/rutuja-dataviz-portfolio/final-project-part-one.md

 - Highlight the most common and harmful dark patterns.
 - Provide actionable steps for users to recognize and combat them.
 - Collect user-submitted examples to build a dataset of observed dark patterns.

 By making this information interactive and engaging, the project seeks to raise awareness and encourage ethical design practices.

 ## Goal, Target Audience & Call to Action
 ### Goal Statement:
-As a general internet user, I want to understand how dark patterns in UX manipulate my actions, so that I can recognize and avoid deceptive designs that compromise my privacy and financial security.
+As a general internet user, I want to understand how dark patterns in UX manipulate my actions, so that I can recognize and avoid deceptive designs that compromise my privacy and security.

 ### Target Audience:
 General users, primarily 18-65 years old as they are the most active users of websites and apps, who are unaware of dark patterns.